AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Results and Discussion

-To further validate whether anatomical changes are appropriately modeled, the normalized volumes of the hippocampus and lateral ventricles were plotted with age for MCI and AD categories using AD-DAE and the three better-performing baseline methods (SITGAN, DE-CVAE, BrLP).
-The normalized volumes for ground truth and generated follow-up, computed as $V_{X_f}^r/V_{X_f}$ and $V_{\hat{X}_f}^r/V_{\hat{X}_f}$ ($r \in$ {Hippocampus, Lateral Ventricle}), are presented in Figure~\ref{fig:region_wise_progression}.
-The quantitative findings from Table~\ref{tab:vol_analysis} align with these plots.
-Ground-truth normalized volumes are most closely followed by AD-DAE, with SITGAN showing some deviations.
-Between DE-CVAE and BrLP, the former is closer to the ground truth in absolute values, whereas the latter is deviated the ground-truth error distribution.
-In the ventricles (Figure~\ref{fig:region_wise_progression}a), ground truth shows a clear increase with age, reflecting enlargement due to disease progression in MCI, a trend well followed by AD-DAE and broadly followed by other models.
-In the hippocampus (Figure~\ref{fig:region_wise_progression}b), ground truth shows an overall decrease with age, indicating atrophy, which is similarly reflected in the generated volumes.
-Overall, AD-DAE \textit{\textbf{closely follows}} the ground-truth distribution of normalized volumes for both the \textit{\textbf{ventricular}} and \textit{\textbf{hippocampus}} regions.
+To further validate progression capture in 3D, normalized volumes of ground-truth ($V_{X_f}^r/V_{X_f}$) and predicted ($V_{\hat{X}_f}^r/V_{\hat{X}_f}$) follow-up ($r \in $ hippocampus and lateral ventricles) were plotted with age for MCI and AD categories using AD-DAE, and the three better-performing baseline methods (SITGAN, DE-CVAE, BrLP).
+The Figure~\ref{fig:region_wise_progression} (a) and (b) presents the nature of variation of the normalized volumes with ages for the hippocampus and lateral ventricles.
+The plots for ground-truth normalized volumes are most closely followed by AD-DAE, with SITGAN showing some deviations.
+Between DE-CVAE and BrLP, the former is closer to the ground truth in absolute values, whereas the latter is deviated from the ground-truth error distribution.
+For the ventricles (Figure~\ref{fig:region_wise_progression}a) and the hippocampus (Figure~\ref{fig:region_wise_progression}b), ground truth reflects enlargement and atrophy due to disease progression, a trend well followed by AD-DAE and broadly followed by other models.
+Overall, AD-DAE \textit{\textbf{closely follows}} the ground-truth distribution of normalized volumes.